Root Canal Treatment

-Root canal therapy or endodontic treatment is a treatment for teeth damaged by a large cavity.
+Root canal therapy or endodontic treatment treats teeth damaged by a large cavity.
 Dentists suggest root canal therapy if the pulp inside the root canal becomes inflamed and infected.
 If your tooth is infected, your root canal dentist in Surrey and North Delta will recommend you to go for root canal therapy.
-A poorly infected tooth or the one which is likely to be infected was destined to be removed long ago.
-Still, nowadays general dentists and endodontists adopt a methodology to recover the infected teeth which are known as root canal therapy.
-The availability of new cutting-edge dental equipment has made dentists able to recover and save the teeth that were evicted to relieve the pain in the past.
+A poorly infected tooth or the one that is likely to be infected was destined to be removed long ago.
+Still, nowadays, general dentists and endodontists adopt a methodology to recover the infected teeth, which is known as root canal therapy.
+The availability of new cutting-edge dental equipment has enabled dentists to rescue and save the teeth that were evicted to relieve the pain in the past.

 Symptoms of the Root Canal Therapy:

-If you are uncertain that you would be the candidate for a root canal or not, then there are few things to consider.
+If you are uncertain whether you would be a candidate for a root canal, then there are a few things to consider.

 - While biting, there could be a sudden pain.
-Either the pain is persistent, or it occurs at intervals then you must be concerned.
+If the pain is persistent or occurs at intervals, then you must be concerned.

 - Feel sensitivity to hot and cold beverages and food items.

 - The decay has widened with time, the teeth have been infected, and are now affecting the bones in surrounding areas.

 - Pain is caused by the pressure of chewing or as an extended reaction to contact with hot and cold temperatures.

 How is the root canal treatment carried out?

 If you observe any of these symptoms, then you must consult a root canal dentist immediately.
 Depending on the severity of the emergency, you will be directed by our dentist.
 If you are wondering how root canal therapy is carried out, here is the step-by-step procedure: